The Problem with Pythons

 Hunting for a game-changer

 As of now, there isn’t a clear way to halt the python invasion.
-Making the war comparison once again, Mazzotti says that what made the Allied Forces’ World War II campaign so effective is that it was two-pronged: while troops were fighting the ground war, scientists were also developing the atomic bomb—something that could end the conflict conclusively.
+Again making the war comparison, Mazzotti says that what made the Allied Forces’ World War II campaign so effective is that it was two-pronged: while troops were fighting the ground war, scientists were also developing something that could end the conflict conclusively.
 Invasive species managers are actively seeking out and removing pythons, and they’ve even rallied troops in the form of amateur snake hunters competing in the Python Challenge, but they don’t have that anti-python atomic bomb.
 At least, not yet—but scientists are working on it.

-But first, they need to figure out how to find these cryptic reptiles.
+The first step is developing a better way to find these incredibly cryptic creatures.
 One currently theoretical option is to use python pheromones to lure the many males that converge on one female during breeding season into a trap.
 But Mazzotti cautions that this just catches horny males—and the animals that propagate the species are the reproductive females.
 Others have been working with python-sniffing dogs, which are effective, but like humans, can’t access the wettest and most remote habitats of South Florida, and tire out in the heat.
 Infrared detectors that home in on the python’s heat signature have some potential, says Tylan Dean, the chief of the biological resources branch in Everglades National Park, but would tend to miss cold-blooded pythons that spend a lot of time in burrows, underground, or in water.

 “I don’t think we have a good grasp on which is the right tool for the job, or the next tool—the tool that we wish we had,” Dean says, noting that this is his personal opinion and that he is not speaking on behalf of the National Park Service.
 “When you bring the funding reality into the equation, it becomes pretty clear in my mind that there are not a lot of great opportunities.”